CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 If a character intends to use Spells during a combat round, on the declaration phase once they've declared they are going to use magic, they can roll their Magic Skill Roll.
 Wins achieved dictate the CL achievable that round.
 The character may also achieve any lower-level outcome.

-- Character can cast 1 spell per round that uses magic resource.
+- A character can cast 1 spell per round that uses Magic Resource.
-- Character can cast 1 spell per round that does not use magic resource.
+- A character can cast 1 spell per round that does not use Magic Resource.
-- Character's can only cast 1 spell per turn as part of their combat roll.
+- A character can only cast 1 spell per turn as part of their combat roll.

 ## Generic Spells